hannesdelbeke/brain/Unity search.md

 ---
 aliases:
 - Unity Asset searcher
 - Unity Command searcher
+sentiment:
+- 5
+sentiment-hash: 0bbc24a6
+sentiment-label:
+- factual
+tags:
+- technical
+- work
 ---

 [[Unity native feature|Unity ships with]] a default search tool. in the project Tab, next to the search bar there's an expand icon.
 You can search assets, [[GameObject|gameobjects]] in your open scene,  menu commands, and settings.